 Get the recipe from Nutritionist In The Kitch.

-If you're a candy bar lover this recipe is for you!
+If you're a candy bar lover, this recipe is for you!
 The classic chocolate candy is transformed into a pie with some amazingly healthy ingredients.
-It's a bit higher on the calories but also packed with fiber and good-for-you fats.
-This is a perfect slice to go to when you ready to indulge after a day of eating lighter.
+It's a bit higher on the calories but is also packed with fiber and good-for-you fats.
+This is a perfect slice to go to when you're ready to indulge after a day of eating lighter.